Send money to Singapore

 So you’ve compared providers and considered the features that best suit your transfer needs now it’s time to gather all the information required to book the transfer.
 While each provider might require slightly different information, here’s the general info you’ll need.

 PayPal is a safe, trusted and affordable method for sending small one off transfers of around $200 or less.
 The transfer can be done electronically and only takes a couple of minutes but both you and the recipient will need a PayPal account.
-For convenience, you can also use your local bank but the exchange rate will be pretty poor and as we mentioned above their fees and charges are pretty hefty.
+For convenience, you can also use your local bank but be sure to compare exchange rates and fees to get bang for your buck.

-To save yourself time and more importantly money, a foreign exchange specialist such as OFX, World First and CurrencyFair is definitely worth considering.
-Your recipient will receive thousands more in Singapore dollars over the years with a foreign exchange provider than if you make the regular transfers with a bank.
+To save yourself time and more importantly money, a foreign exchange specialist such as SendFX, TorFX and OFX is definitely worth considering.
+Your recipient could potentially receive thousands more in Singapore dollars over the years with a foreign exchange provider than if you make those regular transfers with a bank.